BrawnCloud/BrawnCloudDocs/welcome.md

 [💬 Discord](https://discord.gg/brawncloud)

-Join our community and discover the future of hosting with Brawn Cloud!
+Join our community and discover the future of hosting with BrawnCloud!